 What Are DNS Servers?

-Think of you need to find a friend's house, but you only know their name, not their location.
-You’d probably ask someone who knows where they reside, right?
+Think of you want to find a friend's home, but you only know their identity, not their location.
+You’d probably consult someone who is aware of where they reside, right?

-In the online world, DNS servers (Domain Name System servers) are similar to those helpful friends.
-When you type a website's address (like www.example.com) into your browser, DNS servers convert that name into an IP address (a numeric address) that your computer can recognize and employ to find the website.
+In the internet world, DNS servers (Domain Name System servers) are like those knowledgeable friends.
+When you enter a website's name (like www.example.com) into your web browser, DNS servers convert that name into an IP address (a numeric address) that your computer can recognize and use to find Spotify on Linux.

 How Changing DNS Servers Can Help Bypass Censorship

-Sometimes, certain websites might be restricted by your internet service provider or your school's authorities.
-They do this by forcing your DNS queries (requests to find a website) go through servers that either send them.
+Sometimes, some websites might be restricted by your internet service provider or your school's authorities.
+They do this by forcing your DNS queries (requests to access a website) pass through servers that either block or send them.

 Here's how changing your DNS servers can assist:

-There are a lot of no-cost DNS providers.
-This guide demonstrate how to set up OpenDNS, though you are able to substitute the IP addresses for alternative options if you prefer.
+There exist several complimentary DNS providers.
+This guide demonstrate how to configure OpenDNS, however you may swap the IP addresses for alternative options if you choose.

 There is a big list of DNS servers here: https://public-dns.info/